lmnicoletti/lmnicoletti/README.md

 - 👋 Hello, World!
-- 👀 I’m interested in IT
-- 🌱 I’m currently learning how to use GitHub 😊
 - 💞️ I’m looking to collaborate on @republique-et-canton-de-geneve
-- 📫 How to reach me: @lmnicoletti
-- 😄 Pronouns: none
 - ⚡ Fun fact: the answer is 42

 <!---